Spydr06/aoc/2021/README.md

 # AOC2021

+> **Warning** THESE SOLUTIONS WERE WRITTEN WITH AN OLD VERSION OF CSPYDR AND ARE NO LONGER COMPATIBLE WITH CURRENT VERSIONS OF THE LANGUAGE!

 My Advent of Code solutions for 2021

 These solutions are written in my own programming language [CSpydr](https://github.com/spydr06/cspydr.git), which I'm developing since almost a year.